Childhood trauma: Epigenetics

-Survivors of war trauma or childhood maltreatment are at increased risk for trauma-spectrum disorders such as post-traumatic stress disorder (PTSD).
-In addition, traumatic stress has been associated with alterations in the neuroendocrine and the immune system, enhancing the risk for physical diseases.
+Survivors of war trauma or childhood maltreatment are at increased risk for trauma-spectrum disorders such as PTSD.
+In addition, traumatic stress has been associated with alterations in the neuroendocrine and immune systems, enhancing the risk for physical diseases.
 In particular, epigenetic alterations in genes regulating the hypothalamus–pituitary–adrenal axis as well as the immune system have been observed in survivors of childhood and adult trauma.